 If at first you don’t succeed, try, try again.
-That’s exactly what Mercedes-Benz did with several successions of its entry-level A Class
+That’s exactly what Mercedes-Benz did with several successions of its

 , which has transformed from a tallish MPV in its first generation to a sleek sports hatch in its current form, and is finally winning the hearts of small car buyers around the globe.

 Previously, the A Class was primarily bought by older generations, but with the sporty and dynamic styling of the latest model, Mercedes has seen plenty of younger buyers stream into showrooms eager for a test drive.